-- communicate information on very familiar topics using a variety of words, phrases, and sentences that have been practiced and memorized. - understand words, phrases, and formulaic language that have been memorized in order to get meaning of the main idea from simple, highly predictable oral or written texts. - derive meaning from authentic texts that are supported by visuals or when the topic is very familiar. - show emerging evidence of the ability to make inferences based on background and prior knowledge. - write lists and short messages and notes using highly practiced sentences and formulaic questions.
+- communicate information on very familiar topics using a variety of words, phrases, and sentences that have been practiced and memorized. - understand words, phrases, and formulaic language that have been memorized in order to get meaning of the main idea from simple, highly predictable oral or written texts. - derive meaning from authentic texts that are supported by visuals or when the topic is very familiar. show emerging evidence of the ability to make inferences based on background and prior knowledge. - write lists and short messages and notes using highly practiced sentences and formulaic questions.

-SPANISH I (41100) formerly Spanish 10
+SPANISH I (41100)

-1 credit Grades 9, 10, 11, 12 In 2019-20, the Elective GPA weighting scale applies.
+1 credit Grades 9, 10, 11, 12 The Elective GPA weighting scale applies